mkarner07/mkarner07.github.io/_posts/2025/2025-06-12-Parental-Leave-Isnt-Just-for-Moms-A-Fathers-Perspective.md

 But transitions need time.

-I was fortunate that my daughter made it quite easy for me in my first week home alone with her.
+I was fortunate that my daughter made it quite easy for me in my first week at home with her.
 She missed her mum, but she didn't have many crying outbreaks and most of the time I could comfort her easily.

 But there were a couple of days with my wife in home office where my daughter just didn't want to stay with me.
 She recognized that her mum was there, but didn't understand that she had to work and couldn't spend time with her.